mrocklin/blog/_posts/work/2012-12-11-Statistical-Simplification.md

 StandardNormal()**2 + ChiSquared(n) -> ChiSquared(n+1)
 {% endhighlight %}

-Leemis's chart is written declaratively, highlighting transformations possible under certain conditions.
-The new modules on [unification]({{ BASE_PATH }}/work/2012/11/01/Unification/) and
+Leemis's chart is written declaratively, highlighting logical transformations possible under certain conditions.
+The new modules on
+[unification]({{ BASE_PATH }}/work/2012/11/01/Unification/)
+and
 [strategies]({{ BASE_PATH }}/work/2012/11/07/Strategies/)
 should provide all of the necessary infrastructure to translate Leemis' chart to functioning code.
-It might be as simple as
+Writing a minimal simpliication scheme might be as simple as

 {% highlight python %}
 #    rewriterule(from-pattern, to-pattern, wilds)